Changes to Federal Financial Aid Rules

 Our resources are allocated on the basis of financial need and on the basis of academic achievement.
-More than half of our students receive outright grants and scholarships, in an average amount of about $15,000; the smallest award is $5,000, and the largest covers full tuition.
+More than half of our students receive outright grants and scholarships, with a median award amount of $35,000; the smallest award is $10,000, and the largest covers full tuition.

 Most students, however, will need to take on debt in order to finance their legal education.
-Direct Unsubsidized and GradPlus loans are fixed interest rate loans offered by the government.
+The Direct Unsubsidized loan is a fixed interest rate loan offered by the government.
 A fixed interest rate loan eliminates the risk of unforeseen payment amounts.
-Further, additional loan options may be available for law students.
+Further, additional loan options may be available for law students, such as private loans.

-There are few safer investments to make than attending Michigan Law, and the return on it will benefit you throughout a long career, both in terms of options as well in terms of economics.
+There are few safer investments to make than attending Michigan Law, and the return on it will benefit you throughout a long career, both in terms of options and economics.
 The large global law firms paying the highest starting salaries recruit from only a few law schools, a group in which Michigan figures prominently.
 Thus, although the cost of law school has risen considerably in the last decade, our graduates’ average starting salary has risen even faster.

-Of course, not everyone will pursue a career in a large law firm, and for those who wish to go into public interest or other lower-paying law-related jobs, Michigan offers one of the most progressive loan repayment assistance programs in the country.
+Of course, not everyone will pursue a career in a large law firm, and for those who wish to go into public service, Michigan offers one of the most progressive loan repayment assistance programs in the country.

 While the expense of law school can understandably be worrisome for applicants, the financial aid and admissions professionals at Michigan Law are committed to working closely with our students to counsel and guide them about finding funding, minimizing debt, and weighing the various options available.